aminghrz/langmem-sqlite-vec/README.md

 # langmem-sqlite-vec
-Persistent drop-in replacement for LangGraph's InMemoryStore with vector search capabilities using sqlite3 and sqlite-vec to use as store in langmem
+Persistent drop-in replacement for LangGraph's InMemoryStore with vector search capabilities using sqlite3 and sqlite-vec to use as store in langmem and other RAG applications.

 # SQLite-Vec Store for LangGraph